SimVascular/simvascular.github.io-archive/source/documentation/meshing/_meshsimOverview.md

 ### Advanced Mesh Options Tab

-The Advanced Mesh Options Tab has the componenets to create a more advanced mesh such as a boundary layer mesh or a mesh with local refinement.
+The Advanced Mesh Options Tab has the components to create a more advanced mesh such as a boundary layer mesh or a mesh with local refinement.

 <figure>
   <img class="svImg svImgLg" src="documentation/meshing/img/MeshSim_AdvancedMeshOptions.png">